IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  =============================  =====
 Identifiers                             Header     Description
 ======================================  =========  =============================  =====
-Period      Scenario        Load level  Generator  Energy outflows by load level  MWh/h
+Period      Scenario        LoadLevel   Generator  Energy outflows by load level  MWh/h
 ==========  ==============  ==========  =========  =============================  =====

-All the generators must be defined as columns of these files.
+Not all the generators must be defined as columns of these files, only those with values different from 0.

 These energy outflows can be used to represent the electric energy extracted from an ESS to produce H2 from electrolyzers, to move EVs, to produce heat, or as hydro outflows for irrigation.
 The use of these outflows is incompatible with the charge of the ESS within the same time step (as the discharge of a battery is incompatible with the charge in the same hour).